npmhieu/document/README.md

 _This text is italicized_

+1. new item
-1. First item
+2. First item
-2. Second item
+3. Second item
-3. Third item
+4. Third item
-4. Fourth item
+5. Fourth item
+6. last item

 > Text that is a quote
 > Text that is a quote 2